 Urban Planning students are encouraged to take advantage of courses and seminars offered through this department as well as the wide variety of courses offered by other departments and programs at UCLA.

 Faculty Office Hours

 Most faculty have “You Can Book Me” links on their faculty webpages, but you can also email any faculty member for an appointment.

 MURP students may seek assistance from the department Writing TA on assignments in ANY course in or outside the department.
 The role of the Writing TA is to help students improve their writing skills.

-All appointments will be held virtually on Zoom until further notice.
-Book an appointment for a one-on-one 20 minute session.
+All appointments will be held virtually on Zoom.
+Book an appointment for a one-on-one 20-minute session.
 Students who are unavailable during the designated office hours and would like to book an appointment can email the Writing TA directly.
-Students should provide the Writing TA with all materials at least four business days prior to any deadline so that she can devote the time necessary to reviewing their work.
+Students should provide the Writing TA with all materials to discuss at least two business days prior to the scheduled meeting time so that he can devote the time necessary to review the work.